papermerge/documentation/docs/user/user-interface.md

 # User Interface

-{{ extra.project }} comes with a simple and intuitive user interface (UI) layout.
+{{ extra.project }} comes with intuitive user interface (UI) layout.
 The UI is divided into four areas:

-1. Navigation Menu - contains different views like tags, users, groups, inbox
+1. Navigation Menu - contains different views like tags, users, inbox
 2. Search Bar - quick search of any document
 3. User Menu - contains user preferences, API tokens and other menu items.
 4. Commander Panel - or Commander - area for browsing documents and folders